-Most recently, negotiations were halted in October after claimants rejected J&J’s attempted settlement talks, and the reasoning was clear: they feel the company side-stepped the legal process with shady tactics by creating a subsidiary company, which immediately filed for bankruptcy, to manage claims.
+Most recently, negotiations were halted in October after claimants rejected J&J’s attempted settlement talks.
+The reasoning was clear: they felt the company side-stepped the legal process with shady tactics by creating a subsidiary company, which immediately filed for bankruptcy, to manage claims.
 Though legal, advocates and claimants have criticized the move and are concerned about how it will impact trials and settlement amounts.

-A committee of claimants will be asking the judge assigned to the baby powder lawsuits to pull the subsidiary company, LTL Management LLC, out of bankruptcy.
+A committee of claimants asked the judge assigned to the baby powder lawsuits to pull the subsidiary company, LTL Management LLC, out of bankruptcy.
 They also feel the legal stay that halted cases is unfair.
-What the judge decides in mid-January will affect upcoming trials.
+The judge allowed the bankruptcy to proceed.

 Following years of claims and investigations, a criminal investigation by the U.S. Department of Justice began in 2019.
 They aim to uncover if J&J knew the risks and purposefully misled consumers about the presence of asbestos in its baby powder.
 The results of the investigation will take years but may be crucial in future lawsuits against the healthcare giant.